-The names and locations of cities, tower sites, or other points of interest may be imported and plotted on topographic maps generated by SPLAT!.
-SPLAT! imports the names of cities and locations from ASCII files containing the location's name, the location's latitude, and the location's longitude.
-Each field is separated by a comma.
+The names and locations of cities, tower sites, or other points of interest may imported and be plotted on topographic maps generated by SPLAT!.
+SPLAT! imports the names of cities and locations from ASCII fi les containing the location's name, the location's latitude, and the location's longitude.
+Each fi eld is separated by a comma.
 Each record is separated by a single line feed character.
-As was the case with the .qth files, latitude and longitude information may be entered in either decimal or degree, minute, second (DMS) format.
+As was the case with the .qth fi les, latitude and longitude information may be entered in either decimal or degree, minute, second (DMS) format.